 Study time series of solar active regions with sequences of magneto-hydro-static equilibria

 In our group we have a long experience of studying sequences of stationary equilibria of the solar corona above active regions with force-free models.
 While the solar corona contains a low plasma-beta (ratio of plasma pressure and magnetic pressure) and can be modelled under the assumption of a vanishing Lorentz force, this is not the case at lower altitudes, in the photosphere and chromosphere.
-As seen in the attached figure IMPRS_MHS, the plasma-beta may vary over several orders of magnitudes here.
+As seen in the figure, the plasma-beta may vary over several orders of magnitudes here.
 Consequently these lower layers of the solar atmosphere are challenging to model, because magnetic and plasma forces have to be taken self-consistently into account, which can be done by the magneto-hydro-static (MHS) code developed in our group.
 Until now the MHS-model has been applied to single snapshots at times when observations have been made with Sunrise/IMaX (June 2009 and June 2013).
 Within this project we aim to study the evolution of magnetic fields and plasma in the photosphere, chromosphere and their connection to the corona.
-As boundary condition the code will use time series of photospheric vector magnetograms observed with Hinode/SOT.
+As boundary condition the code will use time series of photospheric vector magnetograms.
 Output of the code are 3D-models of magnetic field, plasma pressure and density and electric currents.
 A sophisticated analysis of the model allows to study the temporal evolution of the magnetic energy and helicity and their association to eruptive phenomena.
 Furthermore the models will help to guide the analysis of images and spectra observed with Hinode/EIS, IRIS and Gregor.
 Key questions are:

 - How are energy and matter supplied from the lower solar atmosphere into the corona?